Stéphane Nomis: Sporting career

 From 1990 to 1999, he trains as a professional judoka at INSEP and is part of the France national team under the direction of René Rambier at the French Federation of Judo.
 He trains with David Douillet, Djamel Bouras and Larbi Benboudaoud.
 Nomis earned medals in many championships, including a gold medal at the French Championships and a bronze medal at the European Championships.
 He managed to reach the finals of the French championships, and after a bronze medal at the tournament in Paris, he qualified for the European Championships for the second time.
 He brought his career to an end in 1999.

 Business career

-In 1999, Stéphane Nomis got a job as a salesman which allowed him to learn on the job.
+In 1999, Nomis got a job as a salesman.
 In 2002, he created Ippon Technologies, an IT engineering services company.
-The firm is now present in Paris, New York, Washington, Richmond, Moscow, Nantes, Bordeaux, Lyon, Toulouse, and Melbourne, and now has more than 500 consultants (architects, UX Designers, experts, Scrum Masters, Product Owners, Cloud & Devops Engineers).
+The firm is now present in Paris, New York, Washington, Richmond, Moscow, Nantes, Bordeaux, Lyon, Toulouse, and Melbourne, and now has more than 500 consultants.